dylanOshima/dylanOshima/README.md

 * Speaks English and a bit of Japanese and Tagalog.

 ## Background 🌱
 Born and raised in Manila, Philippines.
 I spent a year in Bangkok, Thailand for my freshman year of highschool, and then finished my last three years in Karuizawa, Japan.
-I went to Edinburgh, Scotland for Uni, and did a year abroad in Sant Cruz, Japan.
+I went to Edinburgh, Scotland for Uni, and did a year abroad in Sant Cruz, California.

 ## Dependencies (e.g. things I need to run)
 **Travelling** is one of my favorite ways to spend my time.
 I'm a bit of an introvert and I think the best way to improve is through stress tests.
 Also I love food and nothing beats home cooking.